mgallo185/IT202-003/public_html/Project/Proposal.md

       - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
         - Screenshot #1 description explaining what you're trying to show

-  - [ ] \(mm/dd/yyyy of completion) Any output messages/errors should be “user friendly”
+  - [x] \(11/09/2021 of completion) Any output messages/errors should be “user friendly”
     -  List of Evidence of Feature Completion
     - Status: Pending (Completed, Partially working, Incomplete, Pending)
     - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))